-What Is Epilepsy in Dogs?
+What Is Epilepsy?

-Signs of Epilepsy in Dogs
+Symptoms of Epilepsy in Dogs

-Causes of Epilepsy in Dogs
+Causes of Epilepsy

 Diagnosing Epilepsy in Dogs

-If a dog has a seizure, your veterinarian will recommend checking some blood work and urine tests to look for diseases that may result in seizures.
-If no underlying disease is noted in these test results, a MRI (magnetic resonance image) and a CSF (cerebrospinal fluid) sample may be recommended to further look for a cause of the seizures.
-If no apparent cause of the seizures is found, the diagnosis of idiopathic epilepsy is made treatment is typically started.
+After a physical examination, veterinarians will recommend checking blood work and urine tests to look for diseases that may result in seizures.
+If no underlying disease is noted in these test results, an MRI (magnetic resonance image), CT scan (computed tomography), and a CSF sample (cerebrospinal fluid) may be recommended to further look for a cause of the seizures.
+If no apparent cause of the seizures is found, the diagnosis of idiopathic epilepsy is made and treatment is typically started.

 How to Prevent Epilepsy in Dogs